kjpye/P6-MIDI/lib/MIDI/Opus.md

   * the method $opus.dump( ...options... )

 Dumps the opus object as a bunch of text, for your perusal.
-Options include: `flat`, if true, will have each event in the opus as a tab-delimited line -- or as delimited with whatever you specify with option `delimiter`; *otherwise*, dump the data as Perl code that, if run, would/should reproduce the opus.
+Options include: `flat`, if true, will have each event in the opus as a tab-delimited line -- or as delimited with whatever you specify with option `delimiter`; *otherwise*, dump the data as Raku code that, if run, would/should reproduce the opus.
 For concision's sake, the track data isn't dumped, unless you specify the option `dump-tracks` as true.

   * the method $opus.write-to-file('filespec', { ...options...} )